 Using a food processor

-If you making this pineapple salsa recipe for a crowd, I strongly suggest to use a food processor.
-But pay attention, let me explain how to make a good use of it or you’ll end with a salsa smoothie instead of the chunky version:
+If you making this pineapple salsa recipe for a crowd, I strongly suggest using a food processor.
+Here are the steps to follow:

-- Add the lime juice and season with salt.
-Taste and adjust of salt, cilantro and lime to your liking.
+- Add lime juice and season with salt to taste.

 How To Serve